🔥 Heatwave incoming? See the mini cooler everyone's grabbing this summer →

 • Base rug: A large jute, sisal, or low-pile wool in a natural tone.

-• Pattern tip: Stick to subtle geometric or tone-on-tone motifs—cream on beige, taupe on stone.
+• Pattern tip: Stick to subtle geometric or tone-on-tone motifs, like cream on beige or taupe on stone.

-Clutter kills cozy.
-Edit your nightstand to a few intentional, warm-toned pieces so it feels calm and put-together.
+Clutter quietly kills cozy.
+Edit your nightstand down to a few intentional, warm-toned pieces so it feels calm and put-together instead of crowded.

 The 5-Item Rule

-• Warm lamp: Linen shade, rounded base in ceramic or wood.
+• Warm lamp: Linen shade with a rounded base in ceramic or wood.

 • Tray: Stone or leather to corral the chaos.

-• Book stack: Neutral covers, bonus points for clothbound textures.
+• Book stack: Neutral covers, with bonus points for clothbound textures.

 • Natural touch: A small dried arrangement (bunny tails, pampas) or a low-maintenance plant.